tmkn/npmsmell/src/content/dependencies/is-string.md

 This dependency checks if a given value is a `string`.

-This can be easily done natively with the `typeof` operator in JavaScript:
+This can be done natively using the `typeof` operator in JavaScript:

 ### `typeof` operator